Danville OSF holds rededication for new birthing unit

 On top of traditional visits, the reopened center will adapt to the digital age with new possibilities for virtual visits.
 Hill believes this will be beneficial.

-Officials say the re-opening of the OSF Danville Birthing Unit means another change within the hospital system.
+Officials said the reopening of the OSF Danville Birthing Unit means another change within the hospital system.
 They are in the process of transitioning all labor and delivery care at the Urbana location to Danville or OSF HealthCare St. Joseph in Bloomington.